nycksw/ocd/README.md

 done
 ```

-This avoids branching and templating complexity.
+This avoids the need for branching and templating.

 ### Using Branches

 If preferred, you can still manage different systems using branches.
 Adjust the `ocd` alias or workflow as needed.
+It's just Git.

 ## Complexity vs. Other Tools